meaghanlewis/web-fundamentals-2/Part 3. Javascript/the_dom.md

 Each specific element also has a [wealth of methods](http://www.w3schools.com/jsref/dom_obj_all.asp) to exploit.

+Open up your browser and right click on a webpage and click "Inspect", from there you should see a tab labeled, "console."
+Ask your instructor for guidance if you can't find the browser console for Javascript.

-Open up Chrome and a JavaScript console.
-Let's play with the DOM a little bit:
+Once you're ready, let's play with the DOM a little bit:

 Try this in the console: